muddery/muddery/COMMANDS.md

          "sentence":<current sentence>}
 }
 ```
-This command finishes current sentence and get next sentences.
+This command finishes current sentence and get next sentences.<br>
 `dialogue` and `sentence` in args refer to the current sentence.